 The best scoops, soft serve, and gelato in town

 Roxborough natives know it well, but any fan of cones piled high with twirls of soft serve should pencil in a stop next time they make their way northwest.
 The family-owned stand has been around since the mid-1950s and makes everything in-house, going way beyond custard.
 The shop also serves hard ice cream, ice cream cakes, and more.
-This is a seasonal operation, so go before the end of October.
+And like any ice cream shop worth its salt, you can order a soft pretzel on the side, too.

 3. Somerset Splits